action-22

 4. Why does the Moraine Fire Division bill for Emergency Medical Services (EMS) calls?

 Due to the rising cost of providing emergency medical services to patients, the City uses EMS billing to recover costs incurred by billing the patient’s insurance company.
+For additional information see the EMS Billing section of the website.

 5. How large of a department is the Moraine Fire Division?

-The Moraine Fire Division consists of approximately 33 members which are divided among two stations and respond to approximately 2,900 calls per year.
+The Moraine Fire Division consists of approximately 33 members which are divided among two stations and respond to approximately 3,000 calls per year.
 The Division operates two engines, one ladder truck, and three paramedic/ambulance units.
 For more information, please check out the About Us tab.

-12. Where is the City of Moraine located in relation to the City of Dayton?
+6. Where is the City of Moraine located in relation to the City of Dayton?

 The City of Moraine is bordered on the North by the City of Dayton.

-13. Where is the closest Fire Station to my house?
+7. Where is the closest Fire Station to my house?

-14. What is the Safe Haven Program?
+8. What is the Safe Havens Law?

-15. Does the Moraine Fire Division participate in the Safe Haven program?
+9. Does the Moraine Fire Division participate in the Safe Haven program?

-16. Where can I go in the City if I need my Blood Pressure taken?
+10. Where can I go in the City if I need my Blood Pressure taken?

 Every Wednesday from 11:30a to 12:30p the Moraine Fire Division checks blood pressures for senior citizens or any one who would like to have their blood pressure check at the Moraine Civic Center located at 3050 Krietzer Rd.